liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/02-using-the-staging-environment.markdown

 staged page and observe the options you have to choose from to help in your staging conquest.

-**Manage Site Pages Variations:** allows you to work in parallel on multiple versions of a staged site page.
+**Site Pages Variations:** allows you to work in parallel on multiple versions of a staged site page.
 You'll learn more about this later.

-**Manage Page Variations:** allows you to work in parallel on multiple versions of a staged page.
+**Page Variations:** allows you to work in parallel on multiple versions of a staged page.
 You'll learn more about this later.

 **Undo/Redo:** allows you to step back/forward through recent changes to a page, which can save you the time of manually adding or removing apps if you make a